imec-idlab/OpenMote-CC2538-Sniffer/README.md

 ## Current modules
 - sniffer
-    The actual sniffer program which is supposed to be lossless
+    The actual sniffer program
-- debug-receiver
-    Just show the received data in an unoptimized best-effort way
 - custom-TX
-    Transmits packets with a sequence number one after the other
-- max-radio-performance
-    Transmit packets as fast as possible by manually accessing radio and making various optimizations (max 1942 packets/sec)
+    Transmits packets with various lengths as fast as possible